Colorado Wage Act

 Any agreement by an employee purporting to waive or release rights under the Colorado Wage Act is void.
 Thus, an employer may not enter into an agreement with an employee under which an employee releases rights or potential claims under the Wage Act.

-If an employer has failed to pay all wages vested and determinable, the employee may make written demand for payment.
-In the event of a dispute over wages due to an employee, the employer must at least pay all amounts that are indisputably due, without condition.
+If an employer has failed to pay all wages vested and determinable under Colorado and federal wage laws, the employee may make written demand for payment.
+In the event of a dispute over wages due to an employee, the employer must at least pay all amounts that are indisputably due, without condition or additional civil action.
 Any agreement by an employee purporting to waive or release rights under the Colorado Wage Act is void.

 If an employer, in good faith, makes payment to the employee within fourteen (14) days of receiving a written demand, the employer will not be liable for any penalty unless, in a lawsuit or administrative proceeding, the employee is awarded more than the amount tendered by the employer.
 If an employer does not make any payment within the 14-day period, the employer is deemed to have made a tender offer of $0.

 The penalties are available only if the employee has made a written demand for payment.
-This demand may be made by written correspondence, a complaint filed in Small Claims Court, or a complaint filed with the Colorado Division of Labor.
+This demand may be made by written correspondence to the mailing address of the employer, a complaint filed in Small Claims Court, or a complaint filed with the Colorado Division of Labor.
 A complaint to recover earned wages may be filed on-line on the Colorado Division of Standards website.
 See Online-Wage-Complaint-Form.

 Wage Protection Act of 2014

 In the Wage Protection Act of 2014, the Colorado legislature made significant changes to the enforcement scheme for the Colorado Wage Act.
 The Act changed the law so current employees – and not just former employees – may demand unpaid wages and be eligible to recover penalties.
-The Act also establishes a detailed new procedure for the Colorado Division of Labor to investigate and adjudicate complaints for unpaid wages of $7500 or less.
+The Act also establishes a detailed new procedure for the Colorado Division of Labor under the Colorado Department of Labor and Employment (CDLE) to investigate and adjudicate complaints for unpaid wages of $7500 or less.
 Finally, the Act increases the penalties that may be assessed against employers for violations of the Wage Act.
 See Wage-Protection-Act-2014-Frequently-Asked-Questions.

 While the written notice previously needed to be sent within sixty (60) days of an employee’s termination of employment, that sixty (60) day time frame has been eliminated.
 As a result, an employer may be subject to penalties on any written demand for payment made within the two-year statute of limitations for a violation or three-year statute of limitations for a willful violation.